John Parker Boyd: Later life

 In 1820 he was compensated by Britain for military services he had rendered in India.

 Originally a Democratic-Republican, and later a Jacksonian and a Democrat, Boyd served as a member of the Boston City Council in the 1820s.
 He was also active in civic causes, including the Scots Charitable Society.

 In 1829 President Andrew Jackson appointed Boyd Naval Officer of the Port of Boston, replacing Thomas Melvill, and he served until his death.
 (At ports in the United States, it was the job of the Collector, Naval Officer and Surveyor to receive copies of manifests from newly arrived ships, provide permits and clearances for the off-loading of cargo, inspect ship contents, estimate the customs duty due, collect the duty, and send collections to the Treasury.
 They also fined ship and cargo owners who underestimated or attempted to avoid paying duties.
 The holders of these positions were paid a portion of the fees collected and fines levied, making them lucrative and sought after political appointments.)

 Death and burial

 Boyd died in Boston on October 4, 1830.
 He was buried at Christ Church Cemetery in Boston.

-Will

-Boyd prepared a will in November, 1816.
-As transcribed, it reads:

 Family

 Boyd never married, but according to his will and other sources is known to have had two children.
-One was a daughter named Frances, born in India on June 4, 1797 to a Muslim woman named Housina.
+One was a daughter named Frances, born in India on June 4, 1797, to a Muslim woman named Housina.
 The other was a son named Wallace, born in October, 1814 to a woman named Marie Rupell.
 As indicated in his will, Boyd intended to leave a large portion of his estate to Housina and Frances, but they could not be located.
 Wallace received 25 percent of Boyd's estate.
 He later changed his name to John Wallace Boyd and became a ship's captain based in Boston.